jjfeng/jjfeng.github.io/joining.md

 Our team charter is to improve patient care using data.
 We are dedicated to translation of these algorithms into clinical practice and will be embedding all our algorithms into the electronic health record (EHR) system for rigorous testing and monitoring.

-We are seeking a postdoctoral researcher and data scientist to join our team to support these efforts.
+We are seeking a postdoctoral researcher and a data scientist to join our team.
-In addition to developing and testing ML algorithms, other projects include the expansion of our data warehouse and the integration of new data sources.
+In addition to developing and testing ML algorithms, other responsibilities will include expanding the data warehouse, integrating new data sources (e.g. clinical notes), writing/editing research manuscripts, and more.

 Our ML predictive analytics team is highly collaborative and includes team members with wide-ranging expertise:
 * Jean Feng: Data analytics lead